What is a Phlebectomy?

 How well does it work?

 Phlebectomy can help improve the cosmetic appearance of skin after treatment.
 However, this procedure is less likely to fix varicose veins when the leg veins are not working well.
-Because that is the case for most varicose veins, this procedure is usually used along with EVLT.
+Legs with varicose veins often do not work well.
+Thus, this procedure and EVLT often go hand-in-hand.
 If the leg veins are working correctly, then this treatment can be used alone and then followed with sclerotherapy treatments, if needed.